docksal/docksal/docs/content/tools/phpcs.md

 fin addon install phpcs
 ```

-This will enable the following to be ran.
+This will enable the following to run:

 ```bash
 # Running PHPCS